alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

   # we don't define the relation here, still define the denormalization macro
   denormalize_to 'post.comments', fields: [:name]

+  # may be many more denormalize_to calls here if comment has a polymorphic parent
 end
 {% endhighlight %}

 You see the problem, right?
+User need not have knowledge about comment, but needed it there to sync changes whenever user name changes.

-**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as is, they implement the falback logic which comes in very handy.
+**Solution:** Instead of sprinkling denormalization macros all around, we can leave the from macros as is, the falback logic is very handy.
 We can replace to macros, with publishing change events.
 We would simply publish a message whenever a user name changes.
-We can capture it in a `before_save` callback and publish in a `after_save`.
+We would capture the change in a `before_save` callback and publish it in `after_save`.
 By publishing in `after_save` we ensure that user is persisted at time of publishing.
 We can change the publisher to hook directly into model callback chain.
+Lets call the change evets: notifications, because they are not wrappers around code bolocks.
+They are simply notifications that "something changed".
+Events can be desribed as: "something happened and it took this much time to do it, oh sorry! it was just attempted, we got this error and it was not completed."

+Lets create a publisher module, which can be included in any active model complaint model, supporting callbacks.
+Model can attach a namespace to itself and assign a publisher to the namespace.
+Attached publisher should immediately start broadcasting important notifications like created and destroyed.
+To broadcast additional notifications, publisher should be able to hook in.

 {% highlight ruby linenos %}
 # app/pub_sub/publishers/base.rb
 # hook into model callback chain when a publisher is attached to a model
 # capture changes before_save and publish in after_save
-# start publishing created and destroyed events
+# start publishing created and destroyed notification
 module Publishers
   module Base
     extend ActiveSupport::Concern

+    # inject a reader to handle notifications for model in namespaces
     def pub_sub_notifications
       @pub_sub_notifications ||= ::Publishers::PubSubNotifications.new(self)
     end

     module ClassMethods
       def attach_publisher(namespace, publisher_class)
+        # attach publisher to model class
         after_initialize do |model|
           model.pub_sub_notifications.attach_publisher(namespace, publisher_class)
         end

+        # eimt created notification and let he publisher hookin to the notifications
         before_save do |model|
           model.pub_sub_notifications.prepare_created(namespace)
           model.pub_sub_notifications.prepare_notifications(namespace)
         end

+        # publish notifications after save
         after_save do |model|
           model.pub_sub_notifications.publish_notifications(namespace)
         end

+        # emit destroy notification and publish notifications
         after_destroy do |model|
           model.pub_sub_notifications.prepare_destroyed(namespace)
           model.pub_sub_notifications.publish_notifications(namespace)